TNG/keycloak-mock/README.md

 ### Developing / testing frontends

 It is also possible to run a stand-alone mock server that provides a login page where a username and an optional list of roles can be specified.
-Just download the (self-contained) standalone JAR and run it:
+Just get the (self-contained) `standalone` artifact and run it:

 ```bash